2013 Nissan Leaf Interior

 - "The front seats are relatively comfortable, though they don't provide much side support." -- Kelley Blue Book

 - "A tall build and no available sunroof means Leaf has ample headroom.
 Legroom is good as well.
 The seats are quite comfortable.
-Thick rear roof pillars and tall rear-seat headrests compromise rear visibility." -- Consumer Guide (2012)
+Thick rear roof pillars and tall rear-seat headrests compromise rear visibility." -- Consumer Guide (2012 front seats)

-Standard features on the 2013 Nissan Leaf include Bluetooth phone connectivity, automatic climate control, a four-speaker stereo, satellite radio and a USB port.
-Optional features include navigation, a seven-speaker Bose stereo, Pandora Internet radio capability, a backup camera and Nissan’s Around View Monitor, which helps eliminate blind spots and gives the driver better views around the car when parking.
+Standard features in the 2013 Nissan Leaf include Bluetooth phone connectivity, automatic climate control, a four-speaker stereo, satellite radio and a USB port.
+Optional features include navigation, a seven-speaker Bose stereo, Pandora Internet radio, a rearview camera and Nissan’s Around View Monitor, which helps eliminate blind spots and gives the driver better views around the car when parking.

 The Leaf’s features earn praise from one reviewer, who notes that the base S trim still includes amenities like Bluetooth and a USB port.
 One test driver writes that the navigation system isn’t too difficult to program, and appreciates that it helps locate nearby charging stations.